 The special tax – up to $10 per parcel – would have paid for cutting down and replacing thousands of ash trees killed by the invasive insect.

-Fort Wayne City Council members slammed the idea several weeks ago, but they have no authority to stop it.
+The board floated the idea a month ago but wanted input from the public and the City Council.
+City Council members slammed the idea but have no authority to stop it.